Beginner’s guide to content marketing: 18 ways to get started

 There are lots of useful tools that can help with your keyword research.
 We recommend Moz, which offers some basic elements of its SEO suite for free and has a ton of high quality, free resources on its blog.

 Tip #9: Setting up Google Analytics

 Google Analytics is free, enterprise-grade software for tracking the activity of your website visitors.
 There are other tools for monitoring your web traffic, but Google Analytics is by far the most popular and, like we said, it’s free.

 When you’re just starting out with content marketing setting up Google Analytics isn’t the sexiest of tasks.
 But it is super important.
 If you want to be able to reliably judge the impact of your content marketing – or any digital campaigns – you need good Google Analytics hygiene.

 Here are our top 3 Google Analytics tips: 1) use IP filters to block internal traffic.
 This will avoid people in your office inflating your stats.
 Really important for small campaigns; 2) enable benchmarks so you can see aggregated data from other, similar businesses.
 This gives you an idea of what you should be working towards; and 3) set-up the remarketing tags.
-This allows you to start building audiences to retarget on Google AdWords.
+This allows you to start building audiences to retarget on Google Ads.

 If you want to learn more about how to get the most out of Google Analytics you should check out the Analytics Academy.
 There are some great, free training resources in there that are useful for managing your analytics in-house and for keeping your agencies honest.